Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: The Fully Lagrangian Approach

 \subsection{Numerical considerations}

-The gFLA formulation in section \ref{sec:gfla} is valid for the regime of dilute droplet flows, and makes the important assumption that the droplet field is continuous in between trajectories and exhibits smooth spatial variation.
-Such an assumption is, however, at odds with the multi-valued nature that characterises the trajectories of inertial droplets.
-The strength of the standard FLA formulation is that it is able to retain this detail that is inherent to individual trajectories within its description of the spatial droplet field, however this is characterised by the elemental volume deformation along a trajectory given by ${J}^{\bm{x}\bm{x}} = \det (\bm{J}^{\bm{x}\bm{x}} (\bm{x}_0,t))$ becoming zero along folds.
+The gFLA formulation in Section \ref{sec:gfla} is valid for the regime of dilute droplet flows, and makes the important assumption that the droplet field is continuous between trajectories and exhibits smooth spatial variation.
+Such an assumption is, however, at odds with the multi-valued nature that characterises the trajectory crossing experienced by inertial droplets.
+The strength of the standard FLA formulation is that it is able to retain this detail that is inherent to individual trajectories within its description of the spatial droplet field, however this is manifested in the elemental volume of the Eulerian-Lagrangian transformation, given by $\det (\bm{J}^{\bm{x}\bm{x}} (\bm{x}_0,t))$, becoming zero at the point of trajectory crossings \cite{Healy2005}.
 By virtue of Eq.~\eqref{eq:Lagrangian-COM}, the droplet number density is then singular at these points.
 This phenomenon is in fact necessary to maintain consistency with the assumption of continuity for the dispersed phase, and is simply how the FLA framework incorporates the information of crossing trajectories into the concept of a smoothly defined field.
 It has further been demonstrated in previous work that such singularities in number density are integrable \cite{Osiptsov1984}, meaning that the local Eulerian number density field within a defined region remains finite \cite{Papoutsakis2018}.